colorado

 Elk mountains & Sawatch range

-North of the San Juans are the equally stunning Elk Mountains and the surrounding Grand Mesa Uncompahgre and Gunnison National Forests.
+North of the San Juans are the equally stunning Elk Mountains and the surrounding Grand Mesa, Uncompahgre, and Gunnison National Forests.
 This area is home to some of Colorado’s most scenic mountain towns, including Aspen and Crested Butte.
-When here, photographers should be sure to make the obligatory stop at the famous Maroon Bells and explore the numerous peaks between Highways 133 and 82.
+While here, photographers should be sure to make the obligatory stop at the famous Maroon Bells and explore the numerous peaks between Highways 133 and 82.
 Similar to the San Juans, the terrain is packed with aspen trees, making it particularly beautiful in the fall.

 Mount Sopris, Colorado